Introduction

 that when 21 is divided by 3, we get number 7 which can be written as

-We can divide algebraic expressions too the similar way.
+We can divide algebraic expressions in the similar way too.

 Example 1: Divide 12x by 4x